Harbor Commission Secretary

 Port of Long Beach, California

-Lori Ann Guzmán, Chief Financial Officer for the City of Huntington Beach and former Chief Financial Officer for the City of Long Beach, is the Secretary of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.
+Lori Ann Guzmán, Assistant City Manager for the City of Huntington Beach and former Chief Financial Officer for the City of Long Beach, is the Secretary of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.

-Since December 2010, she has served as the Chief Financial Officer for the City of Huntington Beach, and previously served the City of Long Beach for five years, initially as City Controller, and subsequently as the city's first woman to serve as Chief Financial Officer.
+In September 2017, she was appointed to serve as the Assistant City Manager for the City of Huntington Beach after a seven-year tenure as Huntington Beach’s Chief Financial Officer.
+Guzman previously also served the City of Long Beach for five years, initially as City Controller, and later as the city's first woman to serve as Chief Financial Officer.

-Earlier in her career, she worked for the New York State Division of the Budget and the New York City Administration for Children’s Services, overseeing $2 billion operating budgets for child protective, foster care and day care programs.
-She also worked for a major Wall Street firm, serving as a Financial Advisor at Citigroup, and as the Administrative Services Director for the City of Lomita, Calif.
+Earlier in her career, she worked for the New York State Division of the Budget and the New York City Administration for Children’s Services overseeing $2 billion operating budgets for child protective, foster care and day care programs.
+She also worked as the Administrative Services Director for the City of Lomita, California.

 Recognized as a leader in municipal finance, she has been featured on Bloomberg News, ABC News, National Public Radio, the Los Angeles Times and the Orange County Register for her unique strategies to address local government challenges.